Two starters, two stories

 Anand is ready for a new start in his career.
 So when he sees that Weasel Widgets is looking for app developers, he eagerly sends off his CV.

 For the next four weeks, he hears nothing at all.
-Then, out of the blue, he gets an email inviting him to an interview.
+Then, out of the blue, he gets an email inviting him for an interview.

-When the big day comes, Anand arrives at Weasel’s offices at 10:00 on the dot.
-But two of the interviewers don’t rock up until 10:30.
+When the big day comes, Anand stares down at his phone, awaiting a call at 10:00 on the dot.
+But the phone doesn’t ring until closer to 10:30.
 For Anand, doubts are starting to creep in.

 The interview finally begins.
 But as soon as he hears the first question, Anand realises that he doesn’t actually have the experience that Weasel is looking for.
 His whole application has been a complete waste of time – for Anand as well as for Weasel.

 Disillusioned, he vents about his experience online and vows never to work for Weasel Widgets.

 ‘The hiring process can be tortuous.
 Lengthy and cumbersome, the journey from completing an application to day one of employment is often fraught with peril for both the applicant and the recruiting/HR team.’

 Across town, Beth is excited.
 She’s in the running for a sales role at AAA Appliances and everything is going great.

 She saw the job ad a week ago.
 Almost as soon as she’d emailed her CV, she was invited to join a Slack channel by AAA’s head of HR.
 In the channel, she met everyone involved in the recruitment process, and they’ve already answered several of her questions.